techmania-team/techmania/README.md

 ## How to play
 The game includes tutorials, but you can also find textual instructions in the [Wiki](https://github.com/macmillan333/techmania/wiki/How-to-play).

+## How to edit
+The included editor is hopefully self-explanatory, but you can find additional notes in the [Wiki](https://github.com/macmillan333/techmania/wiki/Additional-notes-on-the-editor).

 ## Platform
 The current target is Windows PCs, with the Touch control scheme requiring a touchscreen monitor.
 Patterns using other control schemes are playable with a mouse and keyboard.
 Due to the associated cost and lack of hardware, I will not target Android or iOS/iPadOS.